-(New York) – Indian authorities are using politically motivated allegations of tax evasion and financial irregularities with political motivations to stifle dissenting voices, including human rights activists, journalists, and other critics of the government, Human Rights Watch said today.
+"Human Rights Watch reported that Indian authorities are utilizing allegations of tax evasion and financial irregularities with political motivations to stifle dissenting voices, including human rights activists and journalists.
 In September 2021, government financial officials conducted raids on the residences of journalists, news offices, the premises of an actor, and the home and office of a human rights activist in Srinagar, Delhi, and Mumbai.